Drive-thru coronavirus testing sites in New Jersey immediately reach capacity, others in US lack supplies

 US CORONAVIRUS CASES SURPASS 35,000, NOW THE THIRD-HIGHEST INFECTED NATION IN THE WORLD

 Drive-thru test sites have popped up in locations in more than 30 states — in state parks and parking lots, and next to medical centers and universities.
 The sites are dotted with tents and traffic cones.
-Medical personnel wearing masks, gloves and protective smocks or other clothing take nose and throat swabs from people sitting in their cars or help people go inside for the test.
+Medical personnel wearing masks, gloves and protective smocks take nose and throat swabs from those sitting in their cars or help them go inside for the test.

 New York state opened several centers last week, but shortages in protective equipment have led to testing only those who meet certain criteria such as hospitalization.